 - Big jumps – good for exercises frequently done (squats)

-- Smaller jumps – provides extra practice at cost of energy & time
+- Smaller jumps – provides extra practice at cost of energy & time (generally more useful for pressing movements)

 Start using 2-3 back off sets when feeling ready (if in doubt, say no).